lichao312214129/lc_rsfmri_tools_matlab/Workstation/SSD_classification/README.md

-This repository for our paper: "Classification of schizophrenia spectrum disorder using machine learning and functional connectivity: reconsidering the clinical application" was removed to https://github.com/lichao312214129/SSD_classification.
+### Classification of schizophrenia spectrum disorder using machine learning and functional connectivity: reconsidering the clinical application
+This repository was removed to https://github.com/lichao312214129/SSD_classification.